DOAJ/doaj/static_content/about/content/index.md

 + {:.full-width-list__item} [SciELO](http://www.scielo.org/)
 + {:.full-width-list__item} [Think.
 Check.
 Submit.](https://thinkchecksubmit.org/)

+## Diversity

+DOAJ believes in the power and value of diversity in scholarly communications.
 DOAJ is [an adopting organisation](https://c4disc.org/about/adopting-organizations/) of [the C4DISC Joint Statement of Principles](https://c4disc.org/principles/).
-Adopting the Joint Statement of Principles shows our support for improving diversity and inclusion in scholarly communications.
+Adopting the Joint Statement of Principles shows our support for improving diversity and inclusion in our industry.